Vigo Spain Travel Guide

 Remember the late meal times.
 When dining, ordering several tapas or raciones to share is common.

 It is typically fine to photograph public spaces and attractions.
-Be mindful of privacy when photographing people.
+Be mindful of privacy while capturing images of individuals.

 Embrace local customs and show courtesy.
 These actions make your experience better.